ggreer/geoff.greer.fm/about/index.md

 <a href="/me-2017.jpg"><img alt="Me" src="/me-2017.jpg" style="float:left; padding-right: 1em; height: 300px; width: 300px;"></a>

 My name is Geoff Greer.
-I live in Berkeley.
+I live in Vancouver, Washington.
 I like to mess with computers and motorcycles.

 Works speak louder than words, so look at [my GitHub activity](https://github.com/ggreer) to get an idea of what I'm up to.